justbruno/avaro/README.md

 Using a simulation configuration file is recommended at first, to familiarise yourself with the bot.

 # Strats
-Strategies are divided into buy and sell decisions, implemented in separate modules. [botname] is designed so that strats only need to decide when it is a good time to buy/sell (although they can also decide trade price and volume).
-When that happens, the strategy only needs to generate an event (see callbacks in `orchestrator.py` and the example strategies). [botname] takes care of communicating with the exchange and recording successful trades.
+Strategies are divided into buy and sell decisions, implemented in separate modules. avaro is designed so that strats only need to decide when it is a good time to buy/sell (although they can also decide trade price and volume).
+When that happens, the strategy only needs to generate an event (see callbacks in `orchestrator.py` and the example strategies). avaro takes care of communicating with the exchange and recording successful trades.

 ## Example strat
 An example of how to write your own strat is given in `strats/simple_ema.py`, with configuration file `conf/simple_ema.conf`.